stenglein-lab/general_pipeline_instructions/README.md

 ## Configurable parameters

-Pipelines have various configurable parameters, which will usually have default values assigned in a nextflow.config config file.
+Pipelines have various configurable parameters, which have default values assigned in a nextflow.config config file.
 Parameter should be described in each pipeline's documentation, and can be overridden using command line options or additional configuration files, as [described in detail here](https://nextflow.io/docs/latest/config.html).

 ## Software dependencies